Words: Mike Beynon

 Now the rook can relax and gorge itself on its well-deserved prize.
 If it can get a look in - an entourage of small birds is already busy helping themselves to a free lunch, courtesy of the rook's labours.

-You have read this article Dumb Animals with the title Dumb animals - we don't think so!.
-You can bookmark this page URL http://embrace31.blogspot.com/2007/12/dumb-animals-we-don-think-so.html.
+with the title Dumb animals - we don't think so!.
+You can bookmark this page URL https://embrace31.blogspot.com/2007/12/dumb-animals-we-don-think-so.html.
 Thanks!

 No comment for "Dumb animals - we don't think so!"